The Fellow Ode has been out for a while now.

 Other drawbacks?

-As I mentioned in the introduction, my unit had a weird buzzing sound at first, but after a few days, that had stopped.
+As I mentioned in the introduction, my unit first had a weird buzzing sound, but after a few days, that had stopped.

-There’s a plastic lid on top of the grinds bin intended to reduce static and stray grounds.
-It works okay, but it isn’t delightful to take it out and reinsert it every time you grind coffee.
+A plastic lid on top of the grinds bin is intended to reduce static and stray grounds.
+It works okay, but taking it out and reinserting it every time you grind coffee isn’t fun.

-I think they could have made a design without the need for the lid.
+I think they could have made a design without the need for the lid, similar to Timemore 064S.

-Static is not a big problem on the grinder, though.
+Static is, in my opinion, not a big problem on the Gen 1.
 The grinder can be messy at times, but it’s certainly manageable.

-With the new update to the grinder (the so-called Gen-2 version) Fellow has used special anti-static technology.
-So if you’re getting one of the newest versions, this shouldn’t be a problem at all.
+With the new update to the grinder (the so-called Gen-2 version) Fellow has used unique anti-static technology.
+So, if you’re getting one of the newest versions, this shouldn’t be a problem at all.

 Alternatives

 As I mentioned before, Fellow doesn’t have many rivals.
-When it comes to brew-focused flat burr grinders that are also affordable, the leading contenders are probably Baratza Vario & Eureka Filtro.
+When it comes to brew-focused flat burr grinders that are also affordable, the leading contenders are probably Baratza Vario & Timemore 064.
 If you live in Europe, Wilfa Uniform is also an option.

 Regarding the Baratza coffee grinders, it does feel like a bit of an apple and pears comparison.
 None of those devices have the same elegant look and feel as the Fellow Ode.